 We are people who believe in self-sovereign identity.

 Streetcred started when Tomislav Markovski wanted to move from Jersey City into downtown Manhattan.
-The rental application required several forms of ID, bank statements, employment records, and even investment statements.
+The rental application required several forms of ID, bank statements, employment records, and even investment documentation.
 If you’ve ever found yourself taking a picture of your driver’s license or photocopying a passport, you know first-hand that there is no good way to prove anything about yourself digitally.

 Tomislav got a call from his bank a few days later.
 They were calling to confirm that he indeed wanted to empty his checking account.
 Wait… what?
 Tomislav didn’t attempt to drain his account.
 So who did?